 This overview of mass finishing should help you ask the right questions when selecting equipment and processes.
 Remember to carefully analyze the variables of each method before making your final selection.

 The author has visited hundreds of plants in numerous countries to suggest improvements and cost saving methods of mass finishing.
 It is rare that such a visit does not result in 30 percent or greater cost savings for the users of such equipment.
-The following comments are offered in the expectation that they will help you achieve the lowest possible mass finishing costs.

 To grasp the potential of automated blasting for cost reduction and quality improvement...